Marcel Piersa

 Marcel Piersa (born 24 October 2006) is a Polish kickboxer.

 Amateur career

-Piersa would compete in many amateur tournaments, most notably, he took part in the WAKO Youth World Kickboxing Championships in Budapest, where he'd come home with a bronze medal in the -71 kg category.
+Piersa competed in many amateur tournaments, most notably in the WAKO Youth World Kickboxing Championships in Budapest, where he won a bronze medal in the -71 kg category.

 Professional career

-Piersa would make his professional debut on December 7, 2024, at the age of 18 against Eliasz Cholajda on the undercard of Babilon MMA 50.
-Piersa would beat Cholajda via TKO after a 3 Knockdown Rule.
+Piersa made his professional debut on December 7, 2024, at the age of 18 against Eliasz Cholajda under Babilon MMA on the undercard of Babilon MMA 50.
+He beat Cholajda via TKO after a 3 knockdown rule.

 Piersa was scheduled to face Paweł Konieczny on March 14, 2025 on the undercard of Babilon MMA 51.
-The fight would not happen as it was canceled for unknown reasons.
+However, the fight was canceled for unknown reasons.